bbanderson84/liri-node-app/README.md

 ### LIRI will search Spotify for song titles, Bands in Town for concerts, and OMDB for movie titles.

-### Please find screen shots and a link to the video that shows the user flow of the application, and the outcome.
+### Please find screen shots and a link to the video, located at the bottom of this markdown, that show the user flow of the application and the outcome.

 #### The command lines below can be accepted by LIRI: Use arguments without quotes.